-Items which may be searched for without consent may include knives or weapons (made or adapted), alcohol, illegal drugs, fireworks, pornographic images and stolen items.
-The Grange Academy also enforces a strict ban on tobacco, e-cigarettes and fizzy/energy drinks which have a detrimental effect to school discipline.
-School staff can search Students with their consent for any item if the student agrees.
+Items which may be searched for without consent may include knives or weapons (made or adapted), alcohol, illegal drugs, tobacco or vaping products, fireworks, pornographic images and stolen items.
+The Grange Academy also enforces a strict ban on tobacco, e-cigarettes/vapes and fizzy/energy drinks which have a detrimental effect to school discipline.
+School staff can search Students if they have a reasonable suspicion that a student is in possession of a banned item.
 School staff may also search and confiscate electronic devices, such as mobile phones, if there is reasonable suspicion that it may contain offensive or inappropriate material which has been, or is likely to be used to commit an offence.
-Please refer to Screening, searching and confiscation, DfE (January 2018).
+Please refer to Screening, searching and confiscation, DfE (Updated July 2023).
 Whilst it is good practise to inform parents or guardians that there will be a referral made to the police, advice will be taken from the police if it is felt that a school representative needs to act as appropriate adult.
 The school is not obliged to inform parents before a search takes place or to seek their consent to search their child.
+School staff can confiscate, retain or dispose of a pupil's property as a disciplinary penalty.
+The law protects staff from liability in any proceedings brought against them for any loss or damage to items they have confiscated, provided they acted lawfully.